Piercing the Veil in Texas

 Trusts and Piercing Rules

-Trusts—whether created for the purpose of anonymity, facilitating land transactions, or for probate avoidance—can be an important element in an overall asset protection structure.
-However, trusts are not legal entities in the same sense as a corporation or an LLC, although they often act like it in the real world.
+Trusts—whether created for the purpose of anonymity, facilitating land transactions, or for probate avoidance—can be an important element in an asset protection structure.
+However, trusts are not legal entities in the same sense as an LLC or corporation although they often act like it in the real world.
+Trusts are not entities but contractual relationships.
 Trust agreements are not officially filed anywhere and have no state registration or approval requirements.
-Accordingly, there is no liability barrier and piercing rules do not apply.
-The participants in a trust—the trustor-grantor, the trustee, and the beneficiaries—are automatically exposed to lawsuits in their personal and individual capacities, which can be a dangerous position in which to find oneself.
-For this reason, investment trusts are most effectively used in conjunction with an LLC.
-The exception is a stand-alone living trust for the homestead since the homestead and related assets are already protected by Texas Constitution Article XVI, Section 50 and Property Code Chapters 41 and 42.
+Accordingly, there is no liability barrier to pierce.
+Piercing rules do not apply.

 Conclusion